nextfoam/baram-pages-renewal/docs/mesh_manual/install.en.md

 BARAM is installed and run the file to start the program.
 The executable file is a bash script and the command is as follows.

-* BaramFlow : baramFlow.sh 혹은 python -m baramFlow.main
+* BaramFlow : baramFlow.sh or python -m baramFlow.main
-* BaramMesh : baramMesh.sh 혹은 python -m baramMesh.main
+* BaramMesh : baramMesh.sh or python -m baramMesh.main

 When you run BaramMesh, a window appears where you can choose whether to run a new project or open an existing project.